-The Affirmative Global Bond Fund seeks to simultaneously create a positive and verifiable environmental and social impact, whilst targeting a total return in excess of the benchmark after fees over rolling three-year periods.
-We adopt an active management approach, and aim to generate return through currency, sector and duration.
-We promote robust verification, reporting and active engagement to ensure repeatable performance and sustainable impact in accordance with COP21 and UN SDGs.
+The Affirmative Global Bond Fund seeks to simultaneously create a positive and verifiable environmental and social impact, whilst targeting a total return in excess of the benchmark after fees over rolling three year periods, in support of the UN Sustainable Development Goals and the global COP 21 Climate Change Accord.

 We consider the investment approach to be a combination of active management and strong risk discipline.
 We seek to add financial alpha and positive environmental and/or social impact.
 Our process is one of positive selection in identifying and verifying impact fixed income securities that offer attractive financial risk/return characteristics, as well as positive impact, and incorporating these into mainstream portfolio management.

 Aligned with our purpose to support the UN SDGs and Paris Agreement on Climate Change.

 P OSITIVE EXTERNALITIES Positive environmental and/or social externality associated with their issuance.
 Criteria include: social and environmental sectors, geographical and socio-economic context, policy and strategy context.

 T RANSPARENT Clear and transparent investment policies and processes on reporting and disclosure.
 Criteria include: disclosure of project portfolio, project assessment disclosure, commitment to output reporting.

-Measurable Impact - All securities must offer mainstream market yields and provide reporting on the material & measurableenvironmental and social impacts.
+M EASURABLE IMPACT All securities must offer mainstream market yields and provide reporting on the material & measurable environmental and social impacts.
 Criteria include: impact KPIs, baseline and target disclosures, impact reports to stakeholders.

 - AIM is one of the world’s first dedicated Green and Impact Bond funds management company.
-AIM has a team of 19 investment professionals, the senior members of which each have 25 years plus experience.
+AIM has a team of 21 investment professionals, the senior members of which each have 25 years plus experience.

 - In house proprietary analysis